Alex J. Murphy/RoboCop

-- Awesome, but Impractical: His design is just straight-up awesome looking and his firepower is something to be reckoned with, but as a rushed-out product, his numerous design flaws give him essentially zero practical applications.
+- Awesome, but Impractical: ED-209's design is just straight-up awesome looking and its firepower is something to be reckoned with, but as a rushed-out product, its numerous design flaws give him essentially zero practical applications.
 Except, oddly enough, as a children's toy in Real Life.

 - The Brute: Is this to Dick Jones.
 ED-209 is the first thing that manages to do any kind of damage to RoboCop.